1. About hydrocortisone injections

 Hydrocortisone injections can make some health problems worse so it's important that your doctor monitors you.

 Make sure your doctor knows if you have:

 If you have diabetes and monitor your own blood sugar, you will need to do this more often.
 Hydrocortisone injections can affect your blood sugar control.

-4. How and when to have them
+4. How and when to have hydrocortisone injections

-You can go home after the injection but you may need to rest the area that was treated for a few days.
+You can go home after the injection, but you may need to rest the area that was treated for a few days.

 If you have arthritis, this type of treatment is only used when just a few joints are affected.
 Usually, no more than 3 joints are injected at a time.

-The dose of hydrocortisone injected depends on the size of the joint.
+The dose of hydrocortisone depends on the size of the joint.
 It can vary between 5mg and 50mg of hydrocortisone.

 Will the dose I have go up or down?